 - 1. In the navigation area, expand Systems Management > Servers. - 2.
-Select the managed system you will install the part in. - 3.
+Select the managed system on which you will install the part. - 3.
 In the Tasks area, expand Serviceability > Hardware > MES Tasks > Open MES. - 4.
-Select Add MES Order Number. - 5.
-Enter the number and click OK. - 6.
-Click the newly created order number and click Next. - 7.
+Click Add MES Order Number. - 5.
+Enter the number, and click OK. - 6.
+Click the newly created order number, and click Next. - 7.
 In the Tasks area, expand Serviceability > Hardware > MES Tasks. - 8.
 Select Add FRU (field replaceable unit). - 9.
 In the Add/Install/Remove Hardware-Add FRU, Select FRU Type window, select the system or enclosure into which you are installing the feature. - 10.
-Select the type of feature you are installing from the menu and click Next. - 11.
-Select the location code for where you will install the feature, and click Add.
-The FRU is placed in the pending actions section. - 12.
-Click Launch Procedure and follow the instructions to install the feature.
+From the list, select the type of feature you are installing, and click Next. - 11.
+From the list, select the location code where you will install the feature, and click Add. - 12.
+After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to install the feature.